filiperomero2/ViralUnity/README.md

 The core script is called viralunity_meta.py and accepts several arguments:

-     --sample-sheet                Complete path for a csv file with samples data paths and metadata --config-file                 Complete path for input (viralunity config) file to be created.
+     --data-type                   Sequencing data type (illumina or nanopore) --sample-sheet                Complete path for a csv file with samples data paths and metadata --config-file                 Complete path for input (viralunity config) file to be created.
      --output                      Complete path for output directory to be created by viralunity.
      --run-name                    Name for the sequencing run (optional).
-     --kraken2-database            Complete path for the kraken2 database directory --krona-database              Complete path for the krona taxonomic database --adapters                    Complete path for Illumina adapters sequences in fasta format --minimum-read-length         Minimum read length threshold (Default = 50) --trim                        Number of bases to trim from the 5' end of reads (Default = 0) --remove-human-reads          Remove human reads from krona plot (boolean) --remove-unclassified-reads   Remove unclassified reads from krona plot (boolean) --create-config-only          Only create config file, not running the workflow (boolean)
+     --kraken2-database            Complete path for the kraken2 database directory --krona-database              Complete path for the krona taxonomic database --adapters                    Complete path for adapter sequences in fasta format (Illumina QC) --minimum-read-length         Minimum read length threshold (Default = 50) (Illumina QC) --trim                        Number of bases to trim from the 5' end of reads (Default = 0) (Illumina QC) --remove-human-reads          Remove human reads from krona plot (boolean) --remove-unclassified-reads   Remove unclassified reads from krona plot (boolean) --create-config-only          Only create config file, not running the workflow (boolean)